FranciiscoCampos170/generate-random-names-with-typescript/README.md

 # generate-random-names-with-typescript
-generate random names with typescript using arrow function
+generate random names with typescript using arrow functions